Lamb-Project/DiagramLens/white-paper-draft.md

 This pipeline demonstrates that local multimodal AI workflows can effectively process and analyze complex technical reports while preserving confidentiality.
 By combining **DeepSeekOCR-MLX** for text extraction with **DiagramLens** for visual understanding, the system bridges the gap between document OCR and semantic analysis.
 The resulting annotated Markdown becomes a high-value dataset for automated assessment and technical documentation research.

----

-Would you like me to include a **“Related Work”** and **“Future Work”** section next (to complete it as a publishable paper), or keep it at this stage-level summary version?